ROCKER BYE BABY BY CLAIRE MEAR

 THANK YOU SO MUCH FOR SUPPORTING ALL WE DO AT MEARFEST

-Rocker Bye Baby from the onset is a unique and compelling book.
-Claire’s impassioned writing launches you into a stratosphere of emotion.
+From the outset, Rocker Bye Baby is a unique and compelling book.
+Claire’s impassionate writing launches you into a stratosphere of emotion.
 Part autobiography, part esoteric, these two elements combine seamlessly to create something quite remarkable.
-There has been a physical need to produce a book such as this, as the trauma of a full-term stillborn baby leaves you with such a void, but also with an intense need to form some logic and reasoning behind such a heart-breaking loss.
+There has been a physical need to produce a book such as this.
+The trauma of a full-term stillborn baby leaves you with a huge void, but also with an intense need to form some logic and reasoning behind such a heart-breaking loss.
 This devastation has been the catalyst, the impetus, and the spark behind this memoir.
 Claire’s life has been one of intense highs and lows.
-Her story carries us into the realms of big thinking, endless day-dreaming with some miracle-making on the side.
-Overall, it encourages you to never give up!
+Her story carries us into the realms of big thinking, endless daydreaming, with some miracle-making on the side.
+Overall, it encourages us all ‘to never give up.’
 On this journey, we confront the divine aspects of our very existence.
 One moment you will laugh aloud, the next openly weep.
 A piece of writing which can create such an emotional juxtaposition is a rare and beautiful thing.
 Its sub-heading lends hints to a more chronical spellbinding story, with very personal experiences to do with the ulterior subject of dying and death as a whole.
-Stark, absorbing, honest and immensely passionate.
-This book will leave you exhilarated, uplifted, and wanting more.
+Stark, absorbing, honest and immensely passionate, Rocker Bye Baby will leave you feeling exhilarated, uplifted, and wanting more.
 A magnificent life-affirming debut.
 Rocker Bye Baby is Claire’s first self-published memoir, claiming many 5-star reviews within its first six months of release.
 This unique story has been read and enjoyed all over the world by a wide section of society.

 OVER 70 - 5-STAR ROCKER REVIEWS